 Protecting our children's health

-Download our 2-page "Conversation Kickstarter" Use this guide to start a conversation in your community about protecting kids from pesticides.
+Fact Sheet - Use our 2-page "Conversation Kickstarter" fact sheet to start a conversation in your community about protecting kids from pesticide harms.

 Today’s children are sicker than children were two generations ago.

 From learning disabilities and autism to childhood cancers and more, a startling number of diseases and disorders are on the rise.
-And the science leaves little room for doubt: pesticides and other toxic chemicals are contributing to our kids getting sick, and these chemicals can have cascading effects that last for generations.
+And as our recent report A Generation in Jeopardy highlights, the science leaves little room for doubt: pesticides and other toxic chemicals are contributing to our kids getting sick, and these chemicals can have cascading effects that last for generations.

 The good news is, this is a problem we can do something about.
 From kitchen tables to state capitals, from school districts to family farms, people are finding ways to better protect children's health.
 It's time to roll up our sleeves and get to work.
 See our Top 10 list below to find out how you can help protect kids from pesticides.
 Today.